orizens/orizens.com/src/pages/blog/2016-02-12-adding-redux-with-ngrxstore-to-angular-2-part-1.md

 ### Creating the main Store

-First, I created a new directory in &#8220;**src/app/core/store**&#8221; for defining the store.
-In this directory i&#8217;m defining the store, storing the reducers and defining the data model structure of Echoes.
+First, I created a new directory in &#8220;**src/app/core/store**" for defining the store.
+In this directory i'm defining the store, storing the reducers and defining the data model structure of Echoes.

 The **index.ts** is: